cyclic-software/starter-discord-bot/README.md

         ```
 Refer to the [discord docs](https://discord.com/developers/docs/interactions/application-commands#bulk-overwrite-guild-application-commands) to extend this further

-After register_commands, you should see them available in your discord server
+After registering commands, you should see them available in your discord server

 <p align="center">